‘Cosmopolitan’ Magazine Celebrates Woman Getting Cancer As Weight-Loss Secret, Internet Lashes Out

 — Matthew A. Cherry (@MatthewACherry) April 11, 2017

 As you can see in filmmaker Matthew A. Cherry’s tweet about cancer not being a diet plan, the tweet he was responding to had been deleted.
-Cosmopolitan did remove that tweet after receiving a lot of backlash, but this is Twitter and numerous screenshots had already been taken.
+Cosmopolitan removed that tweet after receiving a lot of backlash, but this is Twitter, and numerous screenshots had already been taken.

 The story of Simone Harbinson is still up on the official website of Cosmpolitan, but the title has been changed to “A Serious Health Scare Helped Me Love My Body More Than Ever.”
 As of Thursday morning, though, the URL for the story still just read “simone-harbinson-no-exercise.”